YangPiCui/ErgonomicComputerKeyboard/README.md

 Do you get a sore neck and stiff fingers from typing?
 Have you developed a stretched forth neck and a hump back?
 The keyboard and the mouse are the culprits.
 They force our hands to lay flat on the desk pronated, in turn stressing our neck.
 Now put your hands on the desk but rotate your palms to face each other.
 Do you start to feel your shoulders relaxed, your neck relieved, and your back straightened?
-The Ergonomic Computer Keyboard (ECK) allows you to feel exactly like that with the following features.
+The Ergonomic Computer Keyboard (ECK) allows you to feel exactly like that.
 - The case orientates the key caps into a tilted formation, so that palms face each other more while typing. [[SafeType](https://safetype.com/index.php?id_product=1&controller=product) | [ergodox ez vertical stand](https://www.thingiverse.com/thing:2748084)&nbsp;| [Ergodox EZ tent kit](https://www.thingiverse.com/thing:1433117) | [A Similiar Project](https://thomasbaart.nl/2019/01/20/vertikeeb-making-a-vertical-keyboard-part-1/)]
 - Concave design accomodate fingers' natural paths. [[Kinesis Advantage 2](https://kinesis-ergo.com/shop/advantage2/)  | [British patent 1,016,993](https://geekhack.org/index.php?topic=63415)]
 - An efficient, customizable keymap layout to distribute load on each finger evenly according to their relative strengths.